Physics applications of asymptotically safe gravity: Mass of the Higgs boson

-The fine structure constant
+Fine structure constant

-By taking into account the gravitational correction to the running of the fine structure constant $\alpha$ of quantum electrodynamics, Harst and Reuter were able to study the impacts of asymptotic safety on the infrared (renormalized) value of $\alpha$.
+By taking into account the gravitational correction to the running of the fine structure constant $\alpha$ of quantum electrodynamics, Ulrich Harst and Martin Reuter were able to study the impacts of asymptotic safety on the infrared (renormalized) value of $\alpha$.

 They found two fixed points suitable for the asymptotic safety construction both of which imply a well-behaved UV limit, without running into a Landau pole type singularity.
 The first one is characterized by a vanishing $\alpha$, and the infrared value $\alpha_\text{IR}$ is a free parameter.
 In the second case, however, the fixed point value of $\alpha$ is non-zero, and its infrared value is a computable prediction of the theory.

-In a more recent study, Christiansen and Eichhorn showed that quantum fluctuations of gravity generically generate self-interactions for gauge theories, which have to be included in a discussion of a potential ultraviolet completion.
+In a more recent study, Nicolai Christiansen and Astrid Eichhorn showed that quantum fluctuations of gravity generically generate self-interactions for gauge theories, which have to be included in a discussion of a potential ultraviolet completion.
 Depending on the gravitational and gauge parameters, they conclude that the fine structure constant $\alpha$ might be asymptotically free and not run into a Landau pole, while the induced coupling for the gauge self-interaction is irrelevant and thus its value can be predicted.
 This is an explicit example where Asymptotic Safety solves a problem of the Standard Model - the triviality of the U(1) sector - without introducing new free parameters.

-Asymptotic safety in astrophysics and cosmology
+Astrophysics and cosmology

 Phenomenological consequences of asymptotic safety can be expected also for astrophysics and cosmology.
-Bonanno and Reuter investigated the horizon structure of "renormalization group improved" black holes and computed quantum gravity corrections to the Hawking temperature and the corresponding thermodynamical entropy.
+Alfio Bonanno and Reuter investigated the horizon structure of "renormalization group improved" black holes and computed quantum gravity corrections to the Hawking temperature and the corresponding thermodynamical entropy.

-By means of an RG improvement of the Einstein–Hilbert action, Reuter and Weyer obtained a modified version of the Einstein equations which in turn results in a modification of the Newtonian limit, providing a possible explanation for the observed flat galaxy rotation curves without having to postulate the presence of dark matter.
+By means of an RG improvement of the Einstein–Hilbert action, Reuter and Holger Weyer obtained a modified version of the Einstein equations which in turn results in a modification of the Newtonian limit, providing a possible explanation for the observed flat galaxy rotation curves without having to postulate the presence of dark matter.

 As for cosmology, Bonanno and Reuter argued that asymptotic safety modifies the very early Universe, possibly leading to a resolution to the horizon and flatness problem of standard cosmology.
 Furthermore, asymptotic safety provides the possibility of inflation without the need of an inflaton field (while driven by the cosmological constant).

 It was reasoned that the scale invariance related to the non-Gaussian fixed point underlying asymptotic safety is responsible for the near scale invariance of the primordial density perturbations.
 Using different methods, asymptotically safe inflation was analyzed further by Weinberg.